awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 ## Prepare your Neon destination database

-This section describes how to prepare your source Neon Postgres database (the subscriber) to receive replicated data from your AlloyDB Postgres instance.
+This section describes how to prepare your source Neon LangChaindatabase (the subscriber) to receive replicated data from your AlloyDB LangChaininstance.

 ### Prepare your database schema